 Explore it on Goodreads or Amazon.

-Other books by this author include Plot & Structure: Techniques and Exercises for Crafting a Plot That Grips Readers from Start to Finish
+Other books by this author which I have reviewed include Plot & Structure: Techniques and Exercises for Crafting a Plot That Grips Readers from Start to Finish

 A non-fictional interpretation of Sun Tzu’s The Art of War as applied to writing fiction.